 Another Forest Bathing exercise you can do alone is to wander through the forest at a snail’s pace engaging all your senses.
 Focus on the movement around you for this invitation.
 Align your rhythms with the rhythms of the forest and return to your natural way of being (instead of rushing about or juggling multiple tasks).
 When you become aware of a particular sensory experience, stay with there and see if you can connect with it more deeply.
 This could be noticing a dangling leaf spinning in the breeze and watching it for some time, with awareness of how you feel as you watch, Or perhaps you become aware of the sound of the breeze blowing through the leaves, so stop a while and listen.
 When you feel ready to move on, continue wandering very, very slowly.

 Aim to cover no more than 100 metres in a 20-minute period noticing the movement and aliveness of the forest as you wander.

 “It’s such a pleasure to explore slowly and notice the small things that so often pass us by.”

 Oonagh Harrison, Winchester

-4. Connect with gratitude
+4. Connect with Gratitude while Forest Bathing alone

-5. Walk of praise
+5. Forest Bathing invitation – Walk of Praise